 The Master in Fashion Styling offers five main areas: Styling a Collection, Styling a Still-life/Product Editorial, Digital Styling, Styling an Editorial and Personal Styling.
 Each area is composed of dedicated classes and ends with a project that can be presented as a personal portfolio, providing each student with a practical set of skills for the fashion industry.

-This intensive specialization program is run by resident teachers from the industry and includes international guest lecturers, a field trip to Paris or London, workshops, attendance to Milan/Florence fashion weeks, internship opportunities, a visit to the Venice Biennale and the regular use of a professional photography studio.
+This intensive specialization program is run by resident teachers from the industry and includes international guest lecturers, workshops, internship opportunities and the regular use of a professional photography studio.

 Lessons amount to a total of 700 contact hours and the overall obtainment of 80 credits.